bbauska/UofM-AdvStyling/readme.md

 ahead and have some fun and mock your friends if their sites aren\'t responsive.
 Don\'t worry, yours will be.

 ## Week1-04.
-Benefits of Responsive Design {#week-1-04.-benefits-of-responsive-design .unnumbered}
+Benefits of Responsive Design

 Hi everybody.
 Today, let\'s talk about some of the benefits of responsive design.